roeybiran/launchbar-actions/README.md

 ## Notes

 - Actions are provided as-is.
 - Actions with a leading underscore are not meant to be run on their own.
 Rather, they contain code that is shared among other actions.
+They should be hidden in LaunchBar's index.
 - Some actions require additional utilities and/or programs (e.g. Default Folder X, ImageMagick).
+- Some actions are intented to work with my own Hammerspoon setup.

 ## Actions